 It was back then when I noticed that societies and ecosystems are experiencing inherent changes and became aware that these, more than ever, demand creative solutions and curiosity-driven answers.

 Studying Physical Geography & Landscape Ecology (BSc), Landscape Sciences & Soils (MSc) at Leibniz Universität Hannover and Glaciology in Salford (ERASMUS) introduced me to the academic side of science, neatly structured and schematic.
-Not completely disinclined of how science seemed to work that way, I accepted a PhD position at the University of Waikato in New Zealand (2017).
+Not completely disinclined by how science seemed to work that way, I accepted a PhD position at the University of Waikato in New Zealand (2017).
 I was eager to learn more about greenhouse gases, intensive pastoral farming and overall environmental change - the 'why' and the 'how'.

 With the PhD done and dusted in early 2021, I am now focusing on taking a turn back to some of my other roots: journalism and communication.
 I am aiming to build bridges between science and the general public.
 To share the fascination for life and to provide creative but always fact-based knowledge about the state of the planet.

-In past ten years I was very fortunate to collect a broad range of journalistic experiences: from writing for local newspapers and attending a three-year apprenticeship at ifp journalism school in Munich to publishing in GEOlino, a popular science magazine for children.
+In the past ten years, I was very fortunate to collect a broad range of journalistic experiences: from writing for local newspapers and attending a three-year apprenticeship at ifp journalism school in Munich to publishing in GEOlino, a popular science magazine for children.
 In 2019, I wrote my so far most important popular science piece of work for the New Zealand Soils Portal in cooperation with Manaaki Whenua Landcare Research.
 And now?
 This website is the next step on my way to becoming more visible as a researcher, journalist and science communicator.
-I am craving for more!
+I am craving more!

 Being an environmental scientist is, for me, deeply connected with exposing myself to nature.
 This is the only way I can feel her breathing, understand her ways of internal functioning and realise the interconnectivity of life overall.
-On my explorations around the world I gained some practical skills in the outdoors.
-Those are: hiking ability in mountainous to sub-alpine terrain, first aid and pre-hospital care training, surf lifesaving qualifications following German and New Zealand standards, rock, tree and a little bit of ice climbing, snowcraft, kitebuggy driving, paragliding and riding on the back of wild Mongolian horses.
+On my explorations around the world, I gained some practical skills in the outdoors.
+Those are hiking ability in mountainous to sub-alpine terrain, first aid and pre-hospital care training, surf lifesaving qualifications following German and New Zealand standards, rock, tree and a little bit of ice climbing, snow craft, kite buggy driving, paragliding and riding on the back of wild Mongolian horses.

 Digging in the "dirt" - doing what I enjoy most